Lightning-Universe/Training-Studio_app/docs/source/training_studio.rst

    :height: 180

 .. displayitem::
-   :header: Stop / Delete a Sweep
+   :header: Stop or delete a Sweep
-   :description: Learn how to stop / delete an existing sweep
+   :description: Learn how to stop or delete an existing sweep
    :col_css: col-md-4
-   :button_link: workflows/stop_sweep.html
+   :button_link: workflows/stop_or_delete_sweep.html
    :height: 180

 .. raw:: html